Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Methods

 \subsection{Models and evaluation}

 In this study, we create individual tree-based models using Extreme Gradient Boosting (XGBoost) to tackle binary classification tasks, with a distinct model for each selected ICD-10-CM code.
 To avoid overfitting, we apply early stopping with a patience of 10 iterations on the validation fold during training.
-Model performance is assessed using the area under the receiver operating characteristic curve (AUROC) on the validation fold.
+We did not apply any imputation into the dataset due to the inherently nature of the utilized model to handle missing data.
+Model performance is assessed using the area under the AUROC on the validation fold.
 We report AUROC scores for both the internal test set and an external dataset, along with 95\% confidence intervals calculated through empirical bootstrapping with 1000 iterations.
+To assess model calibration, we present calibration curves based on the internal test set for which we apply model-agnostic calibration and fit isotonic regression models on the validation set and report calibrated test set results.
+Additionally, we evaluate clinical utility using decision curve analysis, comparing our model's net benefit to standard strategies such as "refer all" and "refer none" \cite{vickers2006decision}.